 Sending PGP messages can be much easier than it seems.
 Email services, such as ProtonMail, that offer PGP can facilitate the process.

-If both parties are using ProtonMail, ProtonMail automatically encrypts emails as well as creates digital signatures, hiding the complexity of key management.
+If both parties are using ProtonMail, ProtonMail automatically encrypts emails and creates digital signatures, hiding the complexity of key management.

 If you’re communicating with someone who is not using ProtonMail, they need to have a PGP plugin installed in their mail client or use some other PGP service (some of these tools will be discussed later).

 First, you will share your public keys with each other—this can be done in multiple ways, including sending the key as an email attachment.
-The public key is saved with the user’s contact, and you can start sending end-to-end encrypted messages, sign messages, and verify the other user’s digital signatures.
+The public key is saved with the user’s contact, and you can start sending end-to-end encrypted messages, signing messages, and verifying the other user’s digital signatures.

 Pros of PGP Encryption